Optimal control of port-Hamiltonian descriptor systems with minimal energy supply

 and $Q=I$, $P=0$, $D=S=0$.
 The input matrix, initial and terminal region are given by $B=\left( \right)^\top,\quad x^0=\left( \right)^\top,\quad \Psi = \{x_T\} = \{\left( \right)^\top\}$.
 We solve the corresponding OCP \eqref{eq:phOCP_ode_reform} with horizon $T\in \{10,15,20\}$ where we discretize the ODE with a RK4-method and $N\in \{100,150,200\}$ time discretization points.
 The corresponding optimization problem is then solved by the \textit{fmincon} function in \textit{MATLAB}.
 The subspace turnpike phenomenon proved in Theorem~\ref{t:turnpike_reachability} can be observed in Figure~\ref{fig:orbits} where the optimal state approaches the subspace

 The spiraling state trajectory (see Figure \ref{fig:orbits}) can be explained as follows: first, the state quickly approaches $\ker(RQ)$, as predicted by Theorem \ref{t:turnpike_reachability} and Remark \ref{r:only_state}.
 Note that $\ker(RQ) = N_1$ in this example, where $N_1$ is as in decomposition \eqref{e:decompN1}.
 Hence, the state $x_2$ in \eqref{e:dec} approaches zero.
-In addition, we observe in Figure \ref{fig:ode} that the optimal control $u$ also approaches zero, which implies that $x_1(t)\approx e^{J_1t}x$ locally.
+In addition, we observe in the top right of Figure \ref{fig:orbits} that the optimal control $u$ also approaches zero, which implies that $x_1(t)\approx e^{J_1t}x$ locally.
 The spiraling effect now results from the skew-symmetry of $J_1$.
-Further, as depicted in Figure~\ref{fig:odeadj}, we observe the turnpike towards zero of the adjoint state as proven in Corollary~\ref{cor:tp_adj}.
+Further, as depicted in the bottom of Figure~\ref{fig:orbits}, we observe the turnpike towards zero of the adjoint state as proven in Corollary~\ref{cor:tp_adj}.

 \begin{remark} In Figure~\ref{fig:orbits}, the optimal trajectory seems to approach a periodic orbit on the turnpike.
 However, we note that in our setting, the turnpike can not be obtained by means of solving a reduced periodic optimal control problem as in, e.g., \cite[Section 2.2]{trelat2018steady}.
 Here, a connection between the reduced problem (i.e., the steady state problem \eqref{e:phODE_ssOCP}) and the turnpike subspace is given by Lemma~\ref{l:ssimkern}.
 However, contrary to classical turnpike results, Lemma~\ref{l:ssimkern} does not yield a reduced OCP that fully characterizes the turnpike set as we only proved that the turnpike subspace contains the set of optimal equilibria, not vice versa.
 In Figure~\ref{fig:neu}, we show that the seemingly periodic orbit on the turnpike depends on the choice of initial and terminal datum.